saliormoon/Cookbook/recipes/RunningInDockerContainers.md

     https://github.com/arangodb/guesser

-HEIER which is a simple game guessing animals or things.
+which is a simple game guessing animals or things.
 It learns while playing and stores the learned information in an ArangoDB instance.
 The game is written using the express framework.
 It has the two components